omundy/learn-javascript/javascript-1/1-0-introduction.md

 1. Review additional information in the [slides](https://docs.google.com/presentation/d/1mTMY_jT3nVvrdE2JNrFNVsRBjnFFf90LhKB3W-2w3Fg/edit#slide=id.g3f99f37dc1_8_39) that accompany this section.
 1. Try example expressions in the [Exercise](#exercise) below.
-1. Start working on homework listed in the schedule
+1. Start working on homework listed in the schedule.
 1. Continue learning about [Javascript Data & Variables](1-1-variables.md) in the next lesson.